borgbackup/borg/docs/installation.rst

 Cygwin (from git)
 -----------------
-Please note that running under cygwin is rather experimental.
+Please note that running under cygwin is rather experimental, stuff has been tested with CygWin (x86-64) v2.1.0.

 You'll need at least (use the cygwin installer to fetch/install these):